DallanQ/castles_of_burgundy/Manual.md

 Whenever a player adds a castle tile to his estate (which can occur up to 3 times), then he _immediately_ carries out an additional action _of his choice_ as if he had an extra die with any result he wishes at his disposal. _He could, for example, immediately add another six-sided tile to his estate, or ..._

+>Image of a rectangular shape illustratiing a medieval castle with towers and walls.
+Next to it, there is a gray die with a "+" symbol beside it, indicating that placing a castle allows an extra action.

 #### Mine (grey) (page 6)

 These tiles are (with the exception of a few of the yellow tiles) the only ones without an immediate effect when they are placed (which can occur up to 3 times).
 Instead, at the end of each phase, the player receives 1 Silverling from the supply for each mine in his estate.

+> Image depiction of a mine with some rocks or hills, suggesting mineral extraction.
+Below it is a silver coin with a currency symbol on it, followed by the letters "A-E," likely representing game phases or rounds when income is collected.

 #### Building (beige) (page 6)